-Being slow to manufacture and launch carries risk.
+Being slow to manufacture and launch carries risks.
 Some sellers are beaten to the big wins by those that move fast around them.
-Speed of action can hold many advantages on Amazon.
+The speed of action can hold many advantages on Amazon.
 If you are a business that wants to piggy-back on popular in-trend products, then you will need to be bold and move fast to stay ahead of the pack.

 Hypnotized by Myths

 Many people are sold the idea that they can make a fortune on Amazon with virtually no effort.
 Smart sellers know this is unlikely without hard work.
 ‘Easy money’ isn’t the healthiest mindset to build most businesses.
 Successful people put in hours, weeks and months of work and often they do it all in advance.
 Afterward, they chill at the beach and post photos on Instagram.
 Like Conor McGregor, the UFC fighter, says, “There is no talent here, this is hard work…I’m not talented, I’m obsessed”.
 So whether you want to be an MMA champ or an Amazon rock-star, you will need to put the work in to achieve your goals.

 Gareth Davies is the founder of the agency Amz Pro, a boutique agency that works with SME private label sellers and eCommerce businesses launching on Amazon.